The History of the Borgel WatchCopyright © Notice

-The Borgel one-piece screw case had a long life.
-Even though the company was producing other types of case by the mid-1920s, Dennis Harris' article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one-piece Borgel screw case.
+The Borgel one piece screw case had a long life.
+Even though the company under the new management of the Taubert family was producing other types of case by the mid-1920s, Dennis Harris'article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one piece Borgel screw case with pin set for hand setting.
 It is described as a "screw in movement watch" and has the classic swinging lugs which seem to have been used only on Borgel cases made for Longines.

-The prices quoted in the advert seem quite high, eight pounds for a silver watch, twenty pounds and 15 shillings (£20.75) for a 9 carat gold watch, and twenty nine pounds five shillings (£29.25) for 18 carat gold.
-It is interesting to note that the gold watches were slightly smaller than the silver watch.
-This was because of the high cost of gold, and the gold Borgel wrist watches that I have seen do on the whole tend to be slightly smaller than the majority of silver ones, although smaller silver ones were also made.
+The prices quoted in the advert is noticeably higher than the prices quoted during the Great War; eight pounds for a silver watch, twenty pounds and 15 shillings (£20.75) for a 9 carat gold watch, and twenty nine pounds five shillings (£29.25) for 18 carat gold.
+It is interesting to note that the gold watches were "slightly smaller" than the silver watch.
+This may have been because of the high cost of gold, and the gold Borgel wristwatches that I have seen do on the whole tend to be slightly smaller than the majority of silver ones, although smaller silver ones were also made.